Skip to main content

 Demos for common standalone CLI tools are included in separate pages:

 The xlsx-cli NodeJS script is available as a package on the SheetJS CDN.
-It is an easy-to-use command-line tool for translating files between supported spreadsheet file formats.
+It is a straightforward command-line tool for translating files between supported spreadsheet file formats.

 For most common deployment scenarios, it is possible to install a server-side platform such as NodeJS.